LeCoupa/awesome-shopify/README.md

 # Awesome Shopify

-> 👩‍🎓👨‍🎓 Must-read articles, videos and books for Shopify ownersa and app developers.
+> 👩‍🎓👨‍🎓 Must-read articles, videos and books for Shopify owners and app developers.

 ## Table of contents